Pippa Hetherington

 Cuttings 1820 - 2020

-‘Cuttings 1820 - 2020’ is constructed around themes of family, cultural memory, displacement and loss, exploring the difficulty of disentangling our shared histories.
-Textiles, clothing and photographic portraiture are placed in conversation with each other, in the process forging new identities and configurations.
-Pivoting on the relationship between female descendants of the Eastern Cape Xhosa nation and of the 1820 British Settlers in South Africa, this collaborative exhibition with the Keiskamma Art Project incorporates dressmaking, embroidery, assemblage, video and photography.
-In the process it also connects us to the feminine, and particularly to the strong female identities so often neglected in historical storytelling.
-The sensuous fabrics create a tapestry of new relationships, bringing us closer to what we have lost, but also to what can be created anew, binding us simultaneously to the past, present and unfolding future of our country.
+‘Cuttings 1820 - 2020’ explores themes of family, cultural memory, displacement, and loss, examining the challenges of disentangling our shared histories.
+It interweaves textiles, clothing, and photographic portraiture to forge new identities and configurations.
+The exhibition, a collaboration with the Keiskamma Art Project, focuses on the relationship between female descendants of the Eastern Cape Xhosa nation and the 1820 British Settlers in South Africa.
+It features dressmaking, embroidery, assemblage, video, and photography, highlighting often-neglected strong female identities in historical narratives.
+The sensuous fabrics create a tapestry of new relationships, connecting us to both what we have lost and what can be newly created, binding us to the past, present, and unfolding future of our country.

 Words by Pippa Hetherington